coordinape/docs/Permissionless_Circle.md

 ## Permissionless Circles are here!

-We have been diligently working towards full permissionlessnes (It's a word, don't spellcheck it), and on chain implementation for the past few months.
+For the last few months we have been diligently working towards full permissionlessnes (It's a word, don't spellcheck it), and on chain implementation.

-We are happy to release Permissionless Circles!
+As one more step torwards permissionlessness we are happy to release Permissionless Circles!

 Now **anyone** can spin up a new circle by going to https://coordinape.com and connecting their wallet.

 If you're not already in a circle you will be prompted to create a new circle. <img src="/images/Welcome.png">